Ion-manden/go-wrk/README.md

-# go-work
+# go-wrk

-go-work is a simple webserver requester with the ability to test multiple sites at the same time.
+go-wrk is a simple webserver requester with the ability to test multiple sites at the same time.

 It is build with [termui]https://(github.com/gizak/termui/v3) to create the data table.